EdJoPaTo/home-telegram-bot/README.md

 This is a Telegram Bot for a home environment based on MQTT.

 The goal of this project is to suit my personal needs.
-Currently it's only made for read-only reading of numeric values.
+Currently, it's only made for read-only reading of numeric values.

 ## Features